JKalantar/Capstone-Project---Jay-Kalantar/README.md

 **Audits** – Archive of timecard adjustments (e.g., Original Time IN, Current Time IN, …)
 **Timesheets** – Employee’s calculated pay (e.g., REG Pay, Overtime Pay, Expenses, … )
 **Budgets / Schedules** – Planned Budget or attendance for the upcoming timecards.
-**Employees** – Employee demographics such as the hire dates, base salary, and positions
-**Managers** – Manager details such as title, number of employees, and locations they manage

 These datasets provide the underlying data that form the basis of the feature engineering for analysis:
 **OPEN punches** - List of punches with IN and/or OUT added by a manager